-A CD (Certificate of Deposit) is similar to a regular savings account in that your funds are federally insured against loss (up to as much as $250,000).
-But unlike a regular savings account, when you deposit money into a CD you agree to leave the deposit untouched for a specified length of time -- usually stated in number of months.
+A CD (Certificate of Deposit) is similar to a regular saving account in that your funds are federally insured against loss (up to as much as $250,000).
+But unlike a regular savings account, when you deposit money into a CD you agree to leave the deposit untouched for a specified length of time -- usually stated in the number of months.

-In exchange for this agreement you will normally earn a higher rate of interest on certificates of deposit than you would on a regular savings account.
+In exchange for this agreement, you will normally earn a higher rate of interest on certificates of deposit than you would on a regular savings account.
 And the longer you agree to leave the CD untouched, the higher the interest rate you can expect to earn.

 The length of time you agree to leave the certificate untouched is up to you.
 You can usually choose any number of months between 1 and 120 months.
 However, regardless of which length of time you choose, if you withdraw the CD before it matures you may be assessed an early withdrawal penalty, or end up forfeiting some or all of your interest earnings.
 And if that happens, you might have been better off depositing the funds into a regular savings account, since a smaller interest rate is better than no interest earnings at all.